 Hollywood Rip Ride Rockit

-Harry Potter and the Escape from Gringotts
+Harry Potter and the Escape from Gringotts (photos currently unavailable)

-Prints are $19.95 for the family 8×9 photo and, if you buy the family photo, an additional $19.95 for the security badge.
+Prints are $19.95 for the family 8×9 photo, and, if you buy it, an additional $19.95 for the security badge.

 Harry Potter and the Forbidden Journey

 Due to its licensing agreements, Universal charges a premium for ride photos at Forbidden Journey.
 The most economical option is a single 8×10 for $25.89 or a single 8×10 plus two 5x7s for $34.80.
 The Forbidden Journey photos look like this:

 As with the other rides, more elaborate photo collections are available if you still have money left over from buying Harry Potter souvenirs!

 Printing Forbidden Journey ride photos: if you read the section above covering Escape from Gringotts, this will look familiar.
 Because of licensing, you can only have Forbidden Journey ride photos printed on-site at Universal at the actual Forbidden Journey attraction.
 This is different than every other non-Potter experience, whose ride photos you can have printed at the attraction or at the My Universal Photos Stores as you leave the park.
 So if, for any reason, you want a Forbidden Journey ride photo printed, remember that any Forbidden Journey photo printed on-site must happen at Harry Potter and the Forbidden Journey.

 My Universal Photos: if you are using a My Universal Photos package, the good news is that Harry Potter and the Forbidden Journey ride photos can now be added to your online account.
 You can also redeem your My Universal Photos package free prints at this attraction.

 Transformers: The Ride – 3D and The Amazing Adventures of Spider-Man